BURANA LAND RECLAMATION BOARD – MODENA, ITALY

 - 67 remote sensing stations.

-Every year the Burana Land-Reclamation Syndicate channels over 600 million cubic metres of water for irrigation and drainage.
+Every year the Burana Land-Reclamation Board channels over 600 million cubic metres of water for irrigation and drainage.

-In particular, in the plain areas the Burana Land-Reclamation Syndicate mainly attends to:
+In particular, in the plain areas the Burana Land-Reclamation Board mainly attends to:

 - safeguard of the territory: maintenance of canals, river-bank conservation and slope stabilization, removal of deposits, surveillance and monitoring of surface waters.
 In addition, every day Burana collects data from its own remote sensing hydro-pluviometric gauges and from numerous meteorological stations, combining them with the data collected by other boards operating in the same district in order to act promptly in emergency situations.